Why Do a Meta-Analysis?

 What Not to Do

 The biggest mistake that researchers will do is try to figure out whether the studies they’re looking at are similar based on a test of homogeneity.
-If the test is significant, they assume that their studies are not similar, and they will switch to a random-effects model, but if the result is not significant, then they will stick with a fixed-effects model.
+If the test is significant, they assume that their studies are not similar, and they will switch to a random-effects model, but if the result is not significant, then they will stick with a common effects model.

 This is problematic because the test of homogeneity often suffers from low power.
-Therefore it is more likely to lead to people going with fixed-effects models when there is heterogeneity.
+Therefore it is more likely to lead to people going with common effects models when there is heterogeneity.
 The other problem is that choosing a model should not be based on tests of significance but rather through an understanding of the designs and effects of the studies being included.

-If you know that the studies being included in your meta-analysis are very similar, have very similar protocols and similar effects, and you plan on extrapolating the results only to that population, go with a fixed effects model, where you put more weight on larger studies.
+If you know that the studies being included in your meta-analysis are very similar, have very similar protocols and similar effects, and you plan on extrapolating the results only to that population, go with a common effects model, where you put more weight on larger studies.

 If you know that the studies being included in your meta-analysis are NOT too similar, have very different protocols, samples that differ by age, sampled from different populations, different intervention dosages, and durations, treat each study as a new source of information and assign more balanced weights.